dstackai/dstack/docs/docs/deployment/docker.md

 !!! info "NOTE:"
-    If you want `dstack` to run dev environments, pipelines, and apps both locally and in the cloud, it is recommended to start the Hub server using the `dstack start` command.
+    If you want `dstack` to run dev environments, pipelines, and apps both locally and in the cloud, it is recommended to start the server using the `dstack start` command.